whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### *(bugfix)* Fix `snowflake_functions` and `snowflake_procedures` data sources with 2025_03 Bundle enabled

+> [!IMPORTANT]
+> This behavior change in Snowflake was originally in the [2025_03 Bundle](https://docs.snowflake.com/en/release-notes/bcr-bundles/2025_03_bundle) and intended to become enabled by default in the 2025_04 bundle.
+However, it has been [postponed](https://docs.snowflake.com/release-notes/bcr-bundles/un-bundled/bcr-1944) and a new release date has not been determined.
+> After adjusting parsing data types in the provider, it handles arguments with and without attributes.

 Check for more details and action steps needed in [Argument output changes for SHOW FUNCTIONS and SHOW PROCEDURES commands](./SNOWFLAKE_BCR_MIGRATION_GUIDE.md#argument-output-changes-for-show-functions-and-show-procedures-commands).

 References: [#3822](https://github.com/snowflakedb/terraform-provider-snowflake/issues/3822)

 ### *(bugfix)* Fix all function and procedure resources with 2025_03 Bundle enabled

+> [!IMPORTANT]
+> This behavior change in Snowflake was originally in the [2025_03 Bundle](https://docs.snowflake.com/en/release-notes/bcr-bundles/2025_03_bundle) and intended to become enabled by default in the 2025_04 bundle.
+However, it has been [postponed](https://docs.snowflake.com/release-notes/bcr-bundles/un-bundled/bcr-1944) and a new release date has not been determined.
+> After adjusting parsing data types in the provider, it handles arguments with and without attributes.

 Check for more details and action steps needed in [Argument output changes for SHOW FUNCTIONS and SHOW PROCEDURES commands](./SNOWFLAKE_BCR_MIGRATION_GUIDE.md#argument-output-changes-for-show-functions-and-show-procedures-commands).